xuyxu/RecForest/README.rst

 RecForest
 =========

-This is the implementation of RecForest for anomaly detection, proposed in the paper "Reconstruction-based Anomaly Detection with Completely Random Forest," SIAM International Conference on Data Mining (SDM), 2021.
+This is the official implementation of RecForest for anomaly detection, proposed in the paper "Reconstruction-based Anomaly Detection with Completely Random Forest," SIAM International Conference on Data Mining (SDM), 2021.
 It is highly optimized and provides Scikit-Learn like APIs.

 Installation
 ------------